eloff/sqldefender/hugo-sqldefender/content/_index.md

     title: Blockchain audit logs saved to S3
     content: "![Audit Logs](images/audit.svg) Every block appended to the audit log forms part of a cyptographic chain with the blocks that come before it, similar to how it works in Bitcoin.
-You can be certain that every operation was performed as logged without any retroactive changes (e.g. hackers covering their traces.)
+This makes certain that every operation was performed as logged without any retroactive changes.
+Altering any part of the log invalidates all of the subsequent block signatures making the tampering evident.
       The logs are encrypted and saved to	S3 compatible cloud storage or an on-premises version like Minio.
-They can also be replicated in full or just the block signatures to our offsite cloud storage and automatically verified that they match when reading the logs back, ensuring they've not been tampered with.
-Create filters to keep sensitive information out of your logs."
+The encrypted logs are replicated to our offsite cloud data center and automatically verified that the copies match when reading the logs back, ensuring they've not been modified in one location.
+      You can create filters to keep sensitive information out of your logs."

 ---